-In the Netherlands the most significant holiday is Sinterklaas, celebrated on December 5, when kids get their biggest presents.
+In the Netherlands the most significant winter holiday is Sinterklaas, celebrated on December 5, when kids get their biggest presents.
 The gifts are discussed at school, there’re TV shows and performances, dedicated to Sinterklaas and his helpers – Pieten, and it’s impossible to avoid celebrating it without feeling excluded.

 Right after Sinterklaas the Christmas fever begins: all the decorations and attributes get quickly changed, Christmas trees start appearing for sale on every corner, many shops have massive sales.

 The New Year’s Eve closes the festive period with massive fireworks and parties.
 The festive ornaments are dismantled right after or even before the New Year’s Eve.
 As the final festive accord, on January 1, around noon, everybody can join the New Year Plunge in the Hague or Zandvoort.
 Participation is free and all the participants can get a special hat.